hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 ### Fixed Permission Sets

-Fixed permission sets are bundles of specific permissions on a workspace, designed for the most common patterns of delegated access.
+Fixed permission sets are bundles of specific permissions on a workspace, designed for basic patterns of delegated access.

 Each of these groups of permissions is designed around a target level of authority and responsibility for a given workspace's infrastructure.
 They aren't strictly task-based, and can sometimes grant permissions that their recipients do not need, but they try to strike a balance of simplicity and utility.